guibzo/react-clean/README.md

-Add input with error automatically
+This is a sample project that focus on studying how to implement a clean and scalable React application using some patterns and best practices.

-## Docs - fluxo
+## Docs - Flow

 ### Actions

-- Server actions
+- Server actions.
-- Use-cases/Serviços
+- Use cases/Services.
-- Usados nos **controllers**
+- Used in **controllers**.
-  - Além de executar as requests HTTP, gerenciam o cache e lógica relacionada á um serviço
+  - Besides handling HTTP requests, they manage caching and service-related logic.

 ### Cache

-- Gerenciado pelas **actions**
+- Managed by **actions**.
-  - Local Storage
+  - Local Storage.
-  - Cookies
+  - Cookies.
-    - Client
+    - Client.
-    - Server
+    - Server.

 ### HTTP

-- Usados nas **actions**
+- Used in **actions**.
-  - Requests
+  - Requests.

 ### Controllers

-- Usado na **view**
+- Used in the **view**.
-  - 1 controller por view (ou por conjunto de componentes onde faça sentido)
+  - 1 controller per view (or per set of components where it makes sense).
-  - Gerencia toda a lógica e estado da view
+  - Manages all the logic and state of the view.

 ### View

-- Apresentação do(s) componente(s) em tela
+- Displays the component on the screen.

 ### File Casing

-- Arquivos na pasta app e application: kebab-case.
+- Files in the `app` and `application` folders: kebab-case.
-- Os demais: PascalCase.
+- All others: PascalCase.

 ### TO-DO:

-- Implementar Tanstack (talvez ssr/csr).
+- Implement Tanstack (maybe SSR/CSR).
-- Testes.
+- Tests.
 - Zustand?
-- Mais abstrações.
+- More abstractions.